cerb/cerb.github.io/try.md

   - /pricing/
   - /trial/
 jumbotron:
-  title: Try Cerb for free
+  title: Try Cerb for free with no time limit
-  tagline: In the cloud or on your own hardware, with no obligation
+  tagline: In the cloud or on your own hardware
 ---

 <table class="cerb-feature-comparison">